askari0102/Learning/Kubernetes/README.md

 **The API server is being hammered.** Symptoms: `kubectl` commands time out, controllers fall behind, and everything feels slow.
 Causes: a controller with a list-watch bug, a client with no rate limiting, a CronJob that lists every pod in the cluster every minute, or a genuinely huge number of objects.
 Diagnosis starts with the API server's own metrics — request rate, latency, and the count of in-flight requests by verb and resource — which identify the caller. **Part 41 covers API Priority and Fairness**, the mechanism that prevents one client from starving everyone else.

 **The cluster is too large for its control plane.** Very large clusters (thousands of nodes, hundreds of thousands of pods) hit real limits in etcd, the API server's watch caches, and the scheduler.
 Managed providers publish scaling targets and will throttle you beyond them.
-Self-managed clusters need deliberate tuning: **sharded list-and-watch** (server-side sharding, available in recent versions) and careful controller cache design are what make large clusters viable, and both are active areas of Kubernetes development.
+Self-managed clusters need deliberate tuning: **WatchList / streaming lists** (KEP-3157 / KEP-2340) to keep informers off expensive full lists, and — still alpha as of 1.36 — **server-side sharded list-and-watch** (KEP-5866, `ShardedListAndWatch` feature gate) so each controller replica receives only its slice.
+Careful controller cache design is the rest of the work.

 **Practical monitoring for a self-managed control plane** — these are the signals that predict trouble: